geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Do you know if it has the issue if you just run forward?

 ##### **Geohot** [[00:24:45](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1485)]
 No, just forward is fine.
-I've tested Lama eval already, and Lama eval runs fine.
+I've tested LLaMA eval already, and LLaMA eval runs fine.

 ##### **Chenyu** [[00:24:53](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1493)]
 I see.